Robust Two-Layer Partition Clustering of Sparse Multivariate Functional Data

-However, for multivariate functional data, few innovations exist for data clustering.
-From the viewpoint of generalization of adaptive methods, \citeauthor{jacques2014model} (\citeyear{jacques2014model}) generalized functional clustering from univariate to multivariate functional data via multivariate functional principal component analysis (MFPCA, \citeauthor{ramsay2005functional}).
-Furthermore, \citeauthor{schmutz2020clustering} (\citeyear{schmutz2020clustering}) extended the work of \citeauthor{jacques2014model} (\citeyear{jacques2014model}), and their new method (FunHDDC) is advantageous from two perspectives: for modelling all principal component scores whose estimated variances are non-null and for using the expectation-maximization (EM) algorithm to propose a criterion for selecting the number of clusters.
+For multivariate functional data, however, only few innovations exist for data clustering.
+From the viewpoint of generalization of adaptive methods, \citeauthor{jacques2014model} (\citeyear{jacques2014model}) generalized functional clustering from univariate to multivariate functional data via multivariate functional principal component analysis (MFPCA, \citeauthor{ramsay2005functional} \citeyear{ramsay2005functional}).
+Furthermore, \citeauthor{schmutz2020clustering} (\citeyear{schmutz2020clustering}) extended the work of \citeauthor{jacques2014model} (\citeyear{jacques2014model}), and their new method (funHDDC) is advantageous from two perspectives: for modelling all principal component scores whose estimated variances are non-null and for using the expectation-maximization (EM) algorithm to propose a criterion for selecting the number of clusters.
 Moreover, \citeauthor{misumi2019multivariate} (\citeyear{misumi2019multivariate}) proposed a multivariate nonlinear mixed-effects model to express multivariate functional data and applied a nonhierarchical clustering algorithm based on self-organizing maps to the predicted coefficient vectors of individual-specific random effect functions.
-With regard to the distance methods, \citeauthor{ieva2013multivariate} (\citeyear{ieva2013multivariate}) generalized the distance measure to multivariate functional data and presented an analysis of teletransmitted ECG traces, and \citeauthor{meng2018new} (\citeyear{meng2018new}) proposed a new distance and applied the $K$-means clustering algorithm to multivariate functional data.
-Other methods considered clustering curves while capturing the features of amplitude or phase variations.
+With regard to distance methods, \citeauthor{ieva2011multivariate} (\citeyear{ieva2011multivariate}), \citeauthor{ieva2013multivariate} (\citeyear{ieva2013multivariate}), and \citeauthor{meng2018new} (\citeyear{meng2018new}) proposed new distance measures and applied the $K$-means clustering algorithm to multivariate functional data.
+Other methods considered clustering curves while capturing the features of amplitude or phase variations (\citeauthor{10.1214/14-EJS901} \citeyear{10.1214/14-EJS901}).
 For instance, \citeauthor{sangalli2010k} (\citeyear{sangalli2010k}) proposed a $K$-means clustering method to decompose amplitude and phase variations while assuming a linear warping time function; \citeauthor{park2017clustering} (\citeyear{park2017clustering}) proposed a conditional subject-specific warping framework and considered multivariate functional clustering with phase variation.